HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

     /opt/openliberty/wlp/usr/svrcfg/scripts/xmlaccess/xmlaccess.sh -d /opt/openliberty/wlp/usr/servers/defaultServer -out /tmp/baseVPExportRelease.xml -in     /opt/openliberty/wlp/usr/svrcfg/xml-samples/ExportRelease.xml -user wpsadmin -password wpsadmin -url http://localhost:9080/wps/config
     ```

+Note that one could also use the "DXClient" command to do "xmlaccess".

 6. Export XMLAccess export with `ExportUniqueRelease.xml` for the first source Portal Virtual Portal 1.
 As an example, the result file could be called `vp1Export`.xml.

     From inside the WebEngine container deployed on your source system (for example, use `kubectl exec -it webengine-pod-0 bash -n dxns`) you can use the following sample command: